|

 feet out of the water.
 So now the island is riddled with ancient,

 razor-sharp coral outcroppings and caves.
-We had some wonderful
+We had some wonderful hikes and

-walks with very dramatic scenery.
+sea walks with very dramatic scenery.
 We walked on reefs in ankle deep water

 where ladies were fishing for oysters and octopus.
 We went on woodsy walks